protocol/CryptoNetLab/open_problems/Proof-of-Space_and_Useful_Space_Open_Problems.md

 **[Problems and Directions]**

-[Problem 1: Simple graph-labeling based PoS in the time model]
+[Problem 1: Simple graph-labeling based PoS in the time model.]

-[Problem 2: Graph-labeling based PoS in the cost model]
+[Problem 2: Graph-labeling based PoS in the cost model.]

-[Problem 3: Less communication rounds for repeated audits]
+[Problem 3: Less communication rounds for repeated audits.]

 [Problem 4: Proof of Useful Space from hash-based PoS]